 Comment.
 Section 633.010 recognizes the authority of an agency to provide different procedures than those provided in this division to the extent authorized in this chapter.
-This authority is limited to proceedings that by statute are exempt from the requirement that they be conducted by an administrative law judge employed by the Office of Administrative Hearings.
+This authority does not apply in an adjudicative proceeding that is required by statute to be conducted by an administrative law judge employed by the Office of Administrative Hearings.
 Section 633.020 (decisions for which special hearing procedure authorized).
 The procedure must satisfy basic due process and public interest requirements.
 Section 633.030 (requirements of special hearing procedure).
 The procedure must be adopted through the regulation process, and must be made available to persons who appear before the agency.
 Section 633.040 (regulations governing special hearing procedure).
 The agency procedure is subject to any statute applicable to the particular agency or proceeding.
 Section 633.040 (regulations governing special hearing procedure); see also Section 612.140 (contrary express statute controls).